Geometric composition in quilted Floer theory: Introduction

 Then,

 \end{theorem}

 Note that we only require monotonicity for the annuli with boundary on $L_{(0)}$ and $L_{(1)}$ which makes the group on the left well-defined.
 However, it is easy to see that the corresponding monotonicity relation for the group on the right hand side follows from this.
-Furthermore, the natural map from $\pi_2(\underbar{M}) \to \pi_2(\underbar{M}; L_{(0)}, L_{(1)})$ implies the following monotonicity of the symplectic manifolds $M_i$, which determines the monotonicity constant $\tau$.
+Furthermore, via the natural map from $\pi_2(\underbar{M}) \to \pi_2(\underbar{M}; L_{(0)}, L_{(1)})$ the hypotheses of the theorem implies the following monotonicity of the symplectic manifolds $M_i$, which determines the monotonicity constant $\tau$.

-Note also that when $\tau=0$, the symplectic manifolds are exact and necessarily non-compact.
-In this case, one needs to assume convexity properties at infinity, as for example in \cite{Seidel}.
-Indeed, the proof is simpler in the exact case and actually the hypothesis of Theorem \ref{isomorphism} are satisfied, hence this case is covered by the previous argument.
+Note also that when $\tau=0$, the symplectic manifolds are exact and necessarily non-compact, thus one needs to assume convexity properties at infinity (as for example in \cite{Seidel}) in order to ensure compactness of various moduli spaces.
+The proof is simpler in the exact case.
+Indeed, the hypothesis of Theorem \ref{isomorphism} are satisfied, hence this case is covered by the previous result.

-Finally, we extend the argument to the (strongly) negatively monotone case which is needed for our application.
+Finally, we extend the argument to the (strongly) negatively monotone case which is needed for the application to quilted Floer homology of broken fibrations (\cite{lekili}) .
+Recall that for $[u] \in \pi_2(M)$, the expected dimension of the moduli space of unparametrized holomorphic spheres in class $[u]$ is given by $2 ( \langle c_1(TM), [u] \rangle + \text{dim}(M) -3)$ and for $[u] \in \pi_2(M, L)$, the expected dimension of the moduli space of unparametrized holomorphic disks in class $[u]$ is given by $\mu_L([u]) + \text{dim}(M)-3$ (where $\mu_L$ is the Maslov homomorphism).
+In the strongly negative case, we require these numbers to be sufficiently negative in order to avoid bubbling in $0,1$ and $2$-dimensional moduli spaces.

 \begin{theorem} (strongly negative monotone case) Given a cyclic set of compact connected orientable Lagrangian correspondences $L_1,\ldots,L_k$ in compact connected symplectic manifolds $(M_0,\omega_0),\ldots, (M_k,\omega_k)$ such that for some $r$, $L_r$ and $L_{r+1}$ can be composed.
 Let $\tau < 0$ be a fixed real number.
 Denote $\text{dim\ }M_i = 2m_i$.
 Suppose that the following topological properties hold for all $i=0,\ldots,k$: